Rovaniementie 3222 E, 99830 Saariselkä, Finland

 We got there around 6PM, it was dark and there were few people around.
 There was 1 staff at the check-in counter who gave us the key-card to the cabin and some general info.
 It was a quick check-in.
 We didn’t need to fill any form.

 There is a restaurant and bar on site (in the same building as the reception).
 I think we heard wrong that the buffet ends at 8PM and then we can order à la carte.
 But it so happened that it closed by 8PM.. as we found out later.

 The resort is very much like one of those camping villages you find around Europe.
 It reminded us of Camping Village Roma, where we stayed in Rome.
-The chalets or cabin were all arranged in rows, well spaced, facing a forest area.
+The chalets or cabin are all arranged in rows, well spaced and facing a forest area.
 It wasn’t a large area, thankfully, and we got to our cabin easily by foot, which was located in the second last row.
 The cabins had automated front lights which switched-on as you walk near and switched-off after about 30 seconds.
 It was pretty dark and a good setting to view the northern lights.

 The Aurora Cabin